Thinking of renting a pet friendly camper? Learn from one family who did it with FOUR dogs. It might just be a great option for you!

 We left ourselves enough time on the way home to clean out the trailer before returning it, hoping to recover our entire $500 deposit.
 A truck stop with car wash and vacuum worked perfectly, and the company thanked us for bringing the camper back in excellent condition.

 The ease of renting the trailer and the flexibility it gave us to travel with our dogs was fantastic.
-The joy it brought us to see them happily enjoying our adventure guaranteed many more trips like this for us.
-And we hope our story encourages other pet owners, too.
+The joy it brought us to see them happily enjoying our trip guaranteed many more adventures like this for us.
+And we hope our story encourages you to try it, too!

 About the Author: Barbara McNary lives with her husband and four rescue dogs in the mountains of Colorado.
-You can connect with her (and Panda) at @bigblinddog on Instagram.
 Barbara McNary owns the rights to all photos in this post.
 The photos were published with her permission.